 There are lots of reasons to drill a brick wall.
 Often because you want to screw something to the wall like a batten, molding, hook, bracket or to hang a picture/clock or fix a flat screen TV to the wall for example.

-Or you may need to drill a larger hole for a cable, pipe or vent to pass through.
+Or you may need to drill a larger hole in a brick wall for a cable, a pipe or a vent to pass through it.

 Tools you might need depending on the size of the hole you want to drill and what the hole is for:

 Never drill directly above or below a plug socket in case there are cables.

 Check there are no pipes as well, if unsure use a pipe & electrical cable detector to be safe.

 Masonry (brick-work) drill bits are very different to metal or wood drill bits

 You can never use wood or metal drilling bits to drill holes in masonry, you must use specific masonry drill bits designed for masonry.

 Masonry bits are excellent for drilling bricks, Thermalite or concrete blocks, mortar (cement), concrete and some tiles as well.

 Masonry drill bits are available with a normal round shank like in the picture to the right (I like Carbide tipped Dewalt masonry bits) that can fit in a standard keyed or key-less drill chuck that most people would own.